johannes-wolf/rpnspire/README.md

 ![rpnspire logo](https://github.com/johannes-wolf/rpnspire/blob/main/doc/logo.png?raw=true)

 <p align="center">
 An RPN interface for the TI Nspire CX
 </p>

 https://raw.githubusercontent.com/johannes-wolf/rpnspire/main/doc/demo.mp4?raw=true

 ## Usage

-The input field of rpnspire support autocompletion for functions, variables and units.
+The input field of rpnspire supports autocompletion for functions, variables and units.
 To trigger completion, press <kbd>tab</kbd>.
-Completion respects characters left to the cursor as compeltions prefix.
-Typing `so<tab>` will present a list of completions starting with `so`.
-By pressing <kbd>tab</kbd> multiple times you can loop through that list.
-To accept a completion press a cursor key (left or right) or press <kbd>enter</kbd> to directly evaluate.
+Completion uses characters left to the cursor as compeltions prefix.
+Typing `so<tab>` will present you the first entry of a list of completion candidates starting with `so`.
+Pressing <kbd>tab</kbd> multiple times loops through all candidates.
+To accept a completion press a cursor key (<kbd>left</kbd> or <kbd>right</kbd>) or hit <kbd>enter</kbd> to directly evaluate.

 <p align="center">
 <img src="https://github.com/johannes-wolf/rpnspire/blob/main/doc/rpn-completion.gif" width="300px"></img>
 </p>

+Special cursor movement functions are available using bindings starting with <kbd>G</kbd> (e.G. <kbd>G</kbd><kbd>)</kbd> moves up to the next comma or parenthese).

 ### RPN-Mode

 RPN-mode is the default mode of rpnspire.
 In RPN-mode, pressing an operator or function key submits the current input and directly evaluates the operator or function pressed.
-You can enter ALG mode by hitting <kbd>M</kbd><kbd>r</kbd>.
+You can enter RPN mode by hitting <kbd>M</kbd><kbd>r</kbd>.

-Calling functions from RPN-mode is done by just typing the functions name, without parentheses.
+Calling functions from RPN-mode is done by just entering the function name without parentheses.
+To set the argument for variable argument functions, use infix syntax (see ALG mode).

 <p align="center">
 <img src="https://github.com/johannes-wolf/rpnspire/blob/main/doc/rpn-zeros.gif" width="300px"></img>